near/bos-loader/README.md

           Print version
 ```

-The only required argument is the account which you want to serve the components from
+The only required argument is the account id which you want to serve the components from

 e.g. running from a directory with `HelloWorld.jsx` in the following way